Service & Downloads

 24.4 All time schedules for the completion of the Work Assignment are approximate and provided only as an indication.

-Article 25: Work Assignments performed at the location indicated by the Customer
+Article 25: Work Assignments performed at the location indicated by the Buyer

-25.1 If the Work Assignment is to be carried out outside PHCEU’s premises, at a location indicated by the Customer, the Customer agrees to ensure that:
+25.1 If the Work Assignment is to be carried out outside PHCEU’s premises, at a location indicated by the Buyer, the Buyer agrees to ensure that:

 (i) the workplace meets essential health and safety requirements;